 Men’s Referral Service (call 1300 766 491)

-The Men’s Referral Service is a men’s family violence telephone counselling, information and referral service operating in Victoria, New South Wales and Tasmania and is the central point of contact for men taking responsibility for their violent behaviour.
+The Men’s Referral Service is a men’s family violence telephone counselling, information and referral service and the central point of contact for men taking responsibility for their violent behaviour.
 We also provide support and referrals for women and men seeking information on behalf of their male partners, friends or family members, and workers in a range of agencies seeking assistance for their clients who are men.

 The Men’s Referral Service is for: